chains-lab/places-svc/docs/web/docs/UpdatePlaceData.md

 ### NewUpdatePlaceData

-`func NewUpdatePlaceData(id string, type_ string, attributes UpdatePlaceDataAttributes, ) *UpdatePlaceData`
+`func NewUpdatePlaceData(id uuid.UUID, type_ string, attributes UpdatePlaceDataAttributes, ) *UpdatePlaceData`

 NewUpdatePlaceData instantiates a new UpdatePlaceData object This constructor will assign default values to properties that have it defined,